wpcodefactory/ajax-product-search-woocommerce/readme.txt

 = More =
 If you are interested in contributing - head over to the [Ajax Product Search for WooCommerce plugin GitHub Repository](https://github.com/algoritmika/ajax-product-search-for-woocommerce) to find out how you can pitch in.

-== Other notes ==
-If you are interested in contributing - head over to the [Ajax Product Search for WooCommerce plugin GitHub Repository](https://github.com/algoritmika/ajax-product-search-for-woocommerce) to find out how you can pitch in.

 == Installation ==

 1. Upload the entire 'ajax-product-search-for-woocommerce' folder to the '/wp-content/plugins/' directory.